amundi/active-biblio/docs/specs/rest.md

 - GET /books/:id/rate -> Returns if a book has been rated (and mark) or not by the user
 - POST /books/:id/reservations -> Reserve the book
 - DELETE /books/:id/reservations -> Cancel the reservation
-- POST /books/:id/rentals -> Rent the book
+- POST /books/:id/borrows -> Borrow the book
-- PUT /books/:id/rentals/ -> Returns the book
+- PUT /books/:id/borrows/ -> Returns the book

 ### Hardcopies